 Veterinary School Information and Beyond

 - A traditional veterinary school program is four years long.
 The first two years are spent in classroom instruction.
-The remaining two years usually include focused areas of concentrations and clinical rotations/externships.
+The remaining two years usually include focused areas of concentration and clinical rotations/externships.

 - There is only one veterinary school in Florida: